denko5/Sales-Analysis/README.md

 ## 📂 Repository Contents
 - `data/`: Contains the raw and cleaned datasets in CSV format.
-  - `raw_dataset.csv`: The original dataset before cleaning.
+  - `sales_data3.csv`: The original dataset before cleaning.
-  - `cleaned_dataset.csv`: The cleaned and processed dataset.
+  - `Final Cleaned_Sales_Datac1.csv`: The cleaned and processed dataset.
 - `queries/`: Includes SQL scripts for analysis.
-  - `cleaning_queries.sql`: SQL queries used for data cleaning.
+  - `Data Cleaning on sales data.sql`: SQL queries used for data cleaning.
-  - `eda_queries.sql`: SQL queries used for exploratory data analysis.
+  - `EDA.sql`: SQL queries used for exploratory data analysis.
 - `documentation/`: Comprehensive PDF documents explaining the process and results.
-  - `cleaning_process.pdf`: Details the cleaning process with SQL queries.
+  - `DATA CLEANING FINAL DOCUMENTATION.pdf`: Details the cleaning process with SQL queries.
-  - `exploratory_analysis.pdf`: Details the exploratory analysis process with SQL queries.
+  - `EDA Documentation..pdf`: Details the exploratory analysis process with SQL queries.
-  - `things_i_learnt.pdf`: Key insights and lessons learned from the analysis.
+  - `THINGS_I_LEARNED_FROM_DATA_CLEANING_AND_EXPLORATORY_DATA_ANALYSIS[1].pdf`: Key insights and lessons learned from the analysis.

 ## 🛠️ Objectives
 1. To clean and preprocess the dataset to ensure data accuracy and consistency.